tekknolagi/tekknolagi.github.com/_drafts/2020-09-06-compiling-a-lisp-5.md

 ```

 The first three instructions, called the *prologue*, save `rbp` to the stack,
 and then set `rbp` to the current stack pointer.
-Then `rsp` is freely
-changeable and it's still possible to maintain references to variables on the
+Then it's possible to maintain
+references to variables on the stack even as `rsp` changes.
-stack without adjusting them.

 The last three instructions, called the *epilogue*, fetch the old `rbp` that we
-saved to the stack, writes it back into `rbp`, then exit the call.
+saved to the stack, write it back into `rbp`, then exit the call.

 To confirm this for yourself, check out this [sample compiled C
 code](https://godbolt.org/z/qPM8Mh).
 Look at the disassembly following the